The Leafed Induced Subtree in chordal and bounded treewidth graphs: Introduction

 For full generality, we considered the {\textsc{Restricted Leafed Induced Subtree}} problem. \probl {\textsc{Restricted Leafed Induced Subtree}} {A graph $G$, a vertex $u\in V(G)$, and two integers $\aaa$ and $\bbb$.} {Does there exist an induced subtree of $G$ containing $u$ as an internal vertex with exactly $\aaa$ vertices and at least $\bbb$ leaves?}

-When $\bbb$ is $0$ or $1$, the problem is trivially solvable.
-When $\bbb$ is $2$, it is easy to seen that the problem is as hard as \textsc{Longuest Path}.
-Note that as we have $u \in V(G)$ in the input of {\textsc{Restricted Leafed Induced Subtree}}, the problem is slightly different to \textsc{Longuest Path}.
-Through the paper, we always assume that $\bbb$ is at least $3$.
-In~\cite{BlCaGoLaNaVa2018}, the authors show that the problem is \textsf{NP}-hard.
-They also provide a polynomial algorithm to solve {\textsc{Restricted Leafed Induced Subtree}} in trees and ask whether the problem remains polynomial in chordal graphs or in graphs of bounded treewidth.
-In~\cite{AbBlGo2018}, the authors provide a first step in the resolution of this problem by providing a polynomial algorithm for series-parallel graphs, i.e., graphs of treewidth at most $2$.
+First note that when $\aaa \leq \bbb$, the problem is trivially solvable.
+Through the paper, we always assume that $\aaa > \bbb$. \cite{BlCaGoLaNaVa2018} show that the problem is \textsf{NP}-hard.
+They also provide a polynomial algorithm to solve {\textsc{Restricted Leafed Induced Subtree}} in trees and ask whether the problem remains polynomial in chordal graphs or in graphs of bounded treewidth. \cite{AbBlGo2018} provide a first step in the resolution of this problem by providing a polynomial algorithm for series-parallel graphs, i.e., graphs of treewidth at most $2$.

-The remaining of this paper provides positive answer of the open questions asked in~\cite{BlCaGoLaNaVa2018} by providing a polynomial algorithm for {\textsc{Restricted Leafed Induced Subtree}} when the input graph is chordal as well as an \textsf{FPT} algorithm parameterized by treewidth.
-In Section~\ref{sec:prelim}, we provide some needed definition.
+The remainder of this paper provides positive answers to the open questions asked by~\cite{BlCaGoLaNaVa2018} by providing a polynomial algorithm for {\textsc{Restricted Leafed Induced Subtree}} when the input graph is chordal as well as an \textsf{FPT} algorithm parameterized by treewidth.
+In Section~\ref{sec:prelim}, we provide some needed definitions.
 In Section~\ref{sec:simple}, we provide a simple dynamic programming algorithm that solves {\textsc{Restricted Leafed Induced Subtree}} in polynomial time when the input graph is chordal.
-In Section~\ref{sec:complexe} we present an \textsf{FPT} algorithm parameterized by treewidth based on the techniques introduced by Bodlaender \emph{et al}.~\cite{BoCyKrNe2015}.
+In Section~\ref{sec:complexe} we present an \textsf{FPT} algorithm parameterized by treewidth based on the techniques introduced by~\cite{BoCyKrNe2015}.